just-the-docs/just-the-docs/peopleops/MANAGEMENT.md

 # Management

-## Purpose
+**Purpose**

 Provide high level guidance to managers at the company to set them up for success.
 Managers should primarily act as a coach to help the employee grow at the company, and to help create clear goals on outcomes that are good for the team.

+**Scope**
+Currently covers providing feedback, delegation, and teaching.
+Needs more content on the actual structure and processes of management at Countable.

 ## Feedback